lanl/ssys/paper/paper.md

 # Statement of need

-S-systems are a canonical ODE form developed within Biochemical Systems Theory [@Savageau1969; @SavageauVoit1987].
+S-systems are a canonical ODE form developed within Biochemical Systems Theory [@Savageau1976; @SavageauVoit1987].
 Any ODE system composed of elementary functions can, in principle, be exactly recast into S-system or GMA form [@SavageauVoit1987].
-The canonical S-system representation offers several advantages: steady-state equations become linear in log-space, enabling algebraic analysis of identifiability and sensitivity; the uniform power-law structure facilitates parameter estimation via linear regression techniques [@Daniels2015]; and exact recast models can serve as ground truth for validating structure-learning algorithms such as SINDy [@Brunton2016], which infer governing equations from data using sparse regression.
+The canonical S-system representation offers several advantages: steady-state equations become linear in log-space, enabling algebraic analysis of identifiability and sensitivity; the uniform power-law structure facilitates parameter estimation via linear regression techniques [@Daniels2015]; and exact recast models can serve as ground truth for validating structure-learning algorithms that infer governing equations from data [@Daniels2015b].

 Despite the theoretical utility of S-systems, no general-purpose, open-source tool previously existed to perform exact recasting of arbitrary ODE models. `ssys` fills this gap by providing: